---

 additionalSourceDirsForSourceContext = ["mysrc/java", "other-source-dir/main/kotlin"]

-org = "example-org"
+org = "___ORG_SLUG___"

-projectName = "example-project"
+projectName = "___PROJECT_SLUG___"

 authToken = System.getenv("SENTRY_AUTH_TOKEN")